Android memory leak

 Leak because of system bug

-PhoneStateListener
+PhoneStateListener leak

-A wrapper class wraps a weak reference of PhoneStateListener
+A wrapper class wraps a weak reference of PhoneStateListener can be used to avoid this memory leak.

 Caution: The original